ZPP-MURMURAS/ZPP_Murmuras/docs/terminology_doc.md

     **bert-{selection / extraction}-ds.{json / pl}**

 ___
+## CSV file formats
+We have two types of CSV file formats:

+    format=1: values in "content_full" column are in the form of a list of strings without quotation marks separated by ", " (commas followed by a space)

+    format=2: values in "content_full" column are in the form of a list of strings surrounded by single quotation marks and separated by "," (commas without spaces after them)

+___
+## Formats
 ### Coupon formats
 We have two coupon formats representing the data associated with a signle coupon.
 We have two levels of complexity for coupons: simple and normal/extended.